polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-networks/zombienet/configuration.md

 ### Collator Configuration

 One specific key capable of receiving more subkeys is the `collator` key.
-This key is used to define further parameters for the nodes.
+This key defines further parameters for the nodes.
 The available keys are:

 - **`name`** ++"string"++ - name of the collator.
 Any whitespace will be replaced with a dash (for example, `new alice` will be converted to `new-alice`)
 - **`image?`** ++"string"++ - image to use for the collator